PoliticalGraveyard.com

 See also Find-A-Grave memorial

-Blackburn, Luke Pryor (1816-1887) — of Kentucky.
+Blackburn, Luke Pryor (1816-1887) — also known as Luke P. Blackburn — of Kentucky.
 Born in Woodford County, Ky., June 16, 1816.
-Son of Edward M. Blackburn and Lavinia S. (Bell) Blackburn.
-Physician; member of Kentucky state legislature, 1843; Governor of Kentucky, 1879-83.
+Physician; member of Kentucky state house of representatives, 1843; Governor of Kentucky, 1879-83.
 Baptist.
 In 1865, he was tried and acquitted in a Toronto court for violating Canadian neutrality, in connection with a Confederate scheme to spread yellow fever in Northern cities.
 Died in Frankfort, Franklin County, Ky., September 14, 1887 (age 71 years, 90 days).
 Interment at Frankfort Cemetery, Frankfort, Ky.

 Blackburn, Michael P. — Democrat.
 Candidate for U.S. Representative from California 42nd District, 1986.
 Still living as of 1986.